Emirates Flight 521

-Emirates Flight 521 (EK521/UAE521) was a scheduled international passenger flight from Thiruvananthapuram, India, to Dubai, United Arab Emirates, operated by Emirates using a Boeing 777-300.
-On 3 August 2016, the aircraft carrying 282 passengers and 18 crew crashed while landing at Dubai International Airport.
+Emirates Flight 521 was a scheduled international passenger flight from Thiruvananthapuram, India, to Dubai, United Arab Emirates, operated by Emirates using a Boeing 777-300.
+On 3 August 2016, the aircraft, carrying 282 passengers and 18 crew, crashed while landing at Dubai International Airport.

-All 300 people on board survived the accident; 32 were injured, four were seriously injured.
-An airport firefighter died during the rescue operation, and another seven firefighters were injured.
-The accident is the only hull loss of an Emirates aircraft.
+All 300 people on board survived the accident; 32 occupants were injured and 4 occupants were seriously injured.
+An airport firefighter died during the rescue operation; another seven firefighters were injured.
+The accident is the only hull loss involving an Emirates aircraft.

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved was a Boeing 777-31H with the registration A6-EMW, serial number 32700, and line number 434.
-It was equipped with two Rolls-Royce Trent 892 engines and was 13 years old, having made its first flight on 7 March 2003.
-It was delivered new to Emirates on 28 March 2003, and had logged more than 58,000 flight hours in 13,000 cycles before the crash.
+The aircraft involved was a Boeing 777-31H, registered as A6-EMW with serial number 32700, and line number 434.
+It was powered by two Rolls-Royce Trent 892 engines and was 13 years old, first flying on 7 March 2003.
+It was delivered new to Emirates on 28 March 2003, and had logged 58,169 flight hours in 13,620 takeoff and landing cycles before the accident.

+Crew

 The captain was a 34-year-old UAE national who had been with Emirates since March 2001 and had logged 7,457 flight hours, including 5,123 hours on the Boeing 777.
-The first officer was 37-year-old Jeremy Webb, an Australian national who had been with Emirates since October 2014 and had 7,957 flight hours, with 1,292 of them on the Boeing 777.
+The first officer was a 37-year-old Australian national named Jeremy Webb, who had been with Emirates since October 2014 and had 7,957 flight hours, with 1,292 of them on the Boeing 777.